 Madagascar may be the definition of exotic destinations.
 Nestled in the south Indian Ocean, this island is home to thousands of endemic animal and plant species found no where else in the world.
 Its landscapes are as different as they are otherworldly, as well as its people, a curious mix of Southeast Asian and African.
-Of all my travels, Madagascar is still the answer I give to people when they ask me my favorite country.
+Of all my travels around the world, Madagascar is still the answer I give to people when they ask me my favorite country.
 I spent a month in Madagascar which I think was still a bit too short.
 I could have easily spent three months because there is so much to see.
 There’s as much geological diversity here as there is in the United States.

 I spent just under a month traveling through Madagascar.
 It’s not an easy place to travel through.
 Roads and general infrastructure here is some of the worst in the world.
 The main highways are equivalent to side streets in most other countries, but riddled with potholes and teeming with people walking their ox-carts.